 There are over seven billion people living on Earth at this very moment.
-When you think of yourself as one in seven billion, it is easy to feel as if your actions or choices are inconsequential when compared to those of every other living human; but, if you knew the future of over 20,000 species could potentially be impacted by the choices you make everyday, would you feel like your actions mattered?
+When you think of yourself as one in seven billion, it is easy to feel as if your actions or choices are inconsequential when compared to those of every other living human; but, if you knew the future of over 20,000 species could potentially be impacted by the choices you make every day, would you feel like your actions mattered?

 Yes, you heard it right.
-In the past 200,000 years humans have been on the planet, 1,000 species have gone extinction.
+In the past 200,000 years, humans have been on the planet, 1,000 species have gone extinction.
 The driving forces behind this loss include climate change, deforestation, habitat degradation, and hunting (all caused by human activity).
-The report confirming the fact that we are currently smack in the middle of the sixth extinction, named this phenomenon “defaunation,” which means exactly what is sounds like – the eradication of plants and animals.
+The report confirming the fact that we are currently smack in the middle of the sixth extinction, named this phenomenon “defaunation,” which means exactly what it sounds like – the eradication of plants and animals.

 While of course, no single person is responsible for this mass defaunation, our collective behaviors are driving the disappearance of many species.
-The good news in this, is there is still time to change and there is no better place to start than with yourself!
+The good news in this is there is still time to change and there is no better place to start than with yourself!
 So check out these three ways humans (including you!) are driving the sixth extinction.

 Have you eaten any extinction lately?
 Well, if you consumed meat, dairy, or eggs recently then you just might have.
 Across the board, livestock production is the number one cause of global climate change.
 The United Nations Food and Agriculture Organization (FAO) estimates that livestock production is responsible for 14.5 percent of global greenhouse gas emissions, while other organizations like the Worldwatch Institute have estimated it could be as much as 51 percent.
 How?